ibm-cloud-docs/power-iaas/ibmi-license-info.md

 ## Passport Advantage Software
 {: #passport-advantage}

 In general, IBM programs that are acquired through Passport Advantage can be brought to the {{site.data.keyword.powerSys_notm}} offering.
 One example of an IBM i program that is acquired through Passport Advantage is Rational Developer for i (RDi).
 For RDi, you can bring your current Rational Developer for i (RDi) license to the {{site.data.keyword.powerSys_notm}} offering whether RDi was obtained through the Power Hardware channel or through Passport Advantage.
-If you do not currently have an RDi license and need the product, obtain a license by using Passport Advantage, and bring it to the {{site.data.keyword.powerSys_notm}} offering.
+If you do not currently have a RDi license and need the product, obtain a license by using Passport Advantage, and bring it to the {{site.data.keyword.powerSys_notm}} offering.

 Other examples of IBM software that is acquired through Passport Advantage are WebSphere MQ, Db2 Connect, and Lotus Notes.
 For more information, see [licensing and Passport Advantage](https://www.ibm.com/software/passportadvantage/eligible_public_cloud_BYOSL_policy.html).